 The Extension of DRM to VHF Frequencies

-DRM+ is the name applied to the DRM standard when used in the VHF frequencies.
+DRM+ is the name applied to the DRM standard when used in the VHF frequencies, including FM.
 The initiative to extend DRM began with a vote at the 2005 General Assembly to begin the design, verification and testing of the parameters needed to allow DRM to operate in the VHF broadcasting bands between; primarily Band I and Band II.

 The design process began shortly afterwards and key decisions were made to ensure that the extension completely shared the successful design philosophy of DRM – it is “DRM but at higher frequencies”.